serokell/blog-posts/untyped-lambda-calculus/article.md

 Let us now introduce booleans.
 We will follow Church here.
 However, it's not the only way.
-Arguably there are infinitely many ways to encode values as functions.
+Arguably, there are infinitely many ways to encode values as functions.

-So, let us declare two combinators,
+So, let us declare two combinators:
 $tru = \lambda x\; y. x,$ and $fls = \lambda x\;y. y.$ We're calling these $tru$ and $fls$ to disambiguate them from atomic boolean values.

 Now, the structure of these definitions is rather curious.
-$tru$ is a two-argument function that returns its first argument, ignoring the second, and $fls$ returns its second argument.
+$tru$ is a two-argument function that returns its first argument and ignores the second, while $fls$ returns the second and ignores the first.
 If you squint a bit, you might see this encodes a branching computation.

-Indeed, we can define a combinator that would behave exactly like `if ... then ... else ...` construct: $ifThenElse = \lambda c\;t\;f. c\;t\;f.$
+Indeed, we can define a combinator that would behave exactly like the `if ... then ... else ...` construct: $ifThenElse = \lambda c\;t\;f. c\;t\;f.$
 Since Church boolean values themselves encode the behavior, this function doesn't do much.
 It's nice to see we can have familiar branching constructs almost right away.